Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-As a matter of fact, [this guide you're reading now][23] was written with markdown in Typora!
+As a matter of fact, [this guide you're reading now][23] was written in markdown with Typora!

 ![this blog was written by it too!](/images/Random/blogmarkdown.png)

-** Microsoft OneNote**
+**Microsoft OneNote**

-Microsoft OneNote is installed on most Windows systems, you probably already have it on your computer as it is(Unless you're a mac or linux guy).
+Microsoft OneNote is installed on most Windows systems, you probably already have it on your computer as it is(Unless you're a mac or linux person).
 It's a fantastic piece of software, which readily syncs to mobile devices and multiple computers.
 Notable features are the ease of organisation, and that you can even embed(and watch) YouTube videos from within it!

-Downsides are that it does use the storage space in your Microsoft account, so if you're an image/screenshot heavy kind of notetaker, you might blow it.
+Downsides are that it does use the storage space in your Microsoft account, so if you're an image/screenshot heavy kind of notetaker, you might face issues with storage capacity.
 Also, it kind of sucks if you wanna share your notes with others.

 ![onenote](/images/Random/msonenote.png)